bxparks/rpn83p/docs/USER_GUIDE.md

 its calculator division to a company named Moravia in Europe.
 Moravia continues to make the HP-12C, the HP Prime, and a few other generic calculators using its HP license.
-Moravia reissued the HP-15C Collector's Edition a year ago, although that seems to be a limited rum production.
+Moravia reissued the HP-15C Collector's Edition a year ago, although that seems to be a limited run production.

 The used market for old HP calculators can seem out of control.
-The HP-42S in good working condition continues to get rare, and now sells for $200-$400 on eBay, which is a sum of money that I cannot justify spending.
+The HP-42S in good working condition continues becomes more rare with each passing year, and now sells for $200-$400 on eBay, which is a sum of money that I cannot justify spending.
 The HP-35s model is even worse, going for $300-$600.

 There is a small company named SwissMicros which designs and sells a handful of RPN calculators based on some classic HP calculators (e.g. HP-41C, HP-12C,